 In this case, mine refers to the changeset just prior to the commit you deleted, and theirs refers to the changeset just after the commit you deleted.
 If you choose mine, you’ll lose all the changes made to that file after the deleted commit.
 Proceed thoughtfully in this situation, and don’t rush through it.
 But even if you do make a mistake here, you can still reset your repository as long as you don’t push the changes.

 I said it above, but it bears repeating: never rebase commits that have already been pushed.
 This can lead to dangerous and confusing situations.

-If you rebase pushed commits, SourceTree will tell you that you’ve got changes to pull down after you’ve finished the rebase.
+If you rebase pushed commits, Sourcetree will tell you that you have changes to pull down after you’ve finished the rebase.
 This is really confusing if you know you’ve pulled all the changes already.
-Here again, you can save your team from experiencing this confusion by resetting your repo as long as you don’t push these changes.
+Here, again, you can save your team from experiencing this confusion by resetting your repo as long as you don’t push these changes.

 Rebase with confidence

-For more on rebasing, workflows, and other Git commands, check our our free tutorials site.
-You’ll find advanced tips for experts, as well as getting-started help for newbies.
+For more on rebasing, workflows, and other Git commands, check out our free tutorials site.
+You’ll find advanced tips for experts as well as getting-started help for newbies.